vanjs-org/van/addons/van_dml/example/Readme.md

       font-family: helvetica;
     }`)
 ```
 This is just for demonstration purpose, how to use css().
-The same rule definition could have used in the \<style\>-tag in the head
+The same rule definition could have used in the \<style\>-tag in the head.
+Using dynamic CSS-rules ist most helpful to provide reactive pages.
+You can use and change definitions depending on device properties by simply using Javascript.

 ### Auto-append feature
 ```JS